Mark your calendars for April 22—another Earth Day is here!

 Go Thrift Shopping8 of 10

-We use recycled materials all the time, so why not use recycled clothing, too?
+Many of us use recycled materials all the time, so why not use recycled clothing, too?
 Purchasing from a thrift shop instead of a large retailer full of new clothing cuts down on waste, just like reusing containers to pack your lunch.

 If you have little fashionistas in your family, make a day out of checking out local thrift shops and seeing what treasures you can find.
 Stock up on summer wardrobe essentials and donate the clothes your children have outgrown.